jpgsantos/Subcellular_workflow/Docs/Settings_file.rst

          :start-after: %% Simulation
          :end-before: %% Model

-  .. _stg.ms.maxt:
+  .. _stg.maxt:

-- **stg.ms.maxt** - Maximum time for each individual function to run in seconds
+- **stg.maxt** - Maximum time for each individual function to run in seconds

-  .. _stg.ms.eqt:
+  .. _stg.eqt:

-- **stg.ms.eqt** - Equilibration time
+- **stg.eqt** - Equilibration time

-  .. _stg.ms.dimenanal:
+  .. _stg.dimenanal:

-- **stg.ms.dimenanal** - 0 or 1 to decide whether to do Dimensional Analysis
+- **stg.dimenanal** - 0 or 1 to decide whether to do Dimensional Analysis

-  .. _stg.ms.abstolscale:
+  .. _stg.abstolscale:

 - **stg.UnitConversion** - 0 or 1 to decide whether to do Unit conversion

   .. _stg.UnitConversion:

-- **stg.ms.abstolscale** - 0 or 1 to decide whether to do Absolute Tolerance Scaling
+- **stg.abstolscale** - 0 or 1 to decide whether to do Absolute Tolerance Scaling

-  .. _stg.ms.reltol:
+  .. _stg.reltol:

-- **stg.ms.reltol** - Value of Relative tolerance
+- **stg.reltol** - Value of Relative tolerance

-  .. _stg.ms.abstol:
+  .. _stg.abstol:

-- **stg.ms.abstol** - Value of Absolute tolerance
+- **stg.abstol** - Value of Absolute tolerance

   .. _stg.simtime:

 - **stg.simtime** - Time units for simulation

-  .. _stg.ms.sbioacc:
+  .. _stg.sbioacc:

-- **stg.ms.sbioacc** - 0 or 1 to decide whether to run sbioaccelerate (after changing this value you need to run “clear functions” to see an effect)
+- **stg.sbioacc** - 0 or 1 to decide whether to run sbioaccelerate (after changing this value you need to run “clear functions” to see an effect)

   .. _stg.maxstep: